Investors

 There are additional requirements for Qualified Opportunity Zone Businesses and qualifications for Qualified Opportunity Zone Business Property that must be met under the statute and regulations.

-The Securities and Exchange Commission has also proposed amendments that would simplify and improve the capital raising framework that Qualified Opportunity Funds currently use to invest in entrepreneurs.
-The proposed amendments are intended to promote capital formation and expand investment opportunities while preserving and enhancing important investor protections.
-The proposed amendments would, among other things:
+The SEC has also proposed and adopted amendments that would simplify, harmonize, and improve the capital raising framework that Qualified Opportunity Funds currently use to invest in entrepreneurs.
+The proposed amendments have have been adopted.

 ×